With global travel still an uncertainty these days, I’ve learned more than ever to embrace local adventures near me…

 Sure, they’re not often the sleekest or “coolest” websites around, but they’re also often not heavily optimized for search engines, which means much of their content can be missed with a simple Google search.

-4. Stalk Instagram accounts of local tourism boards and influencers
+4. Snoop Instagram accounts of local tourism boards and influencers

 5. Find local influencers and photographers to follow

-But now you might be wondering, where do you find these magical local people to stalk?
-Here are some tips:
+But now you might be wondering, where do you find these magical local people to snoop on?
+Here are some tips!

 6. Snoop through niche hashtags on Instagram